Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 A Utah teen who’s accused of executing his family one by one as they arrived home last Friday will be tried as an adult, prosecutors announced Wednesday.

-Colin “CJ” Haynie, 16, allegedly confessed to fatally shooting his mother, Consuelo Alejandra Haynie, 52, his sisters Alexis, 15, and Milan, 12, and his brother Matthew, 14, last week.
+Colin “CJ” Haynie, 16, allegedly confessed to fatally shooting his mother, Consuelo Alejandra Haynie, 52, his sisters Alexis, 17, and Maylan, 12, and his brother Matthew, 15, last week.
 The teen’s father, Colin Haynie Sr., was grazed by a bullet but survived the shooting.

 Haynie was originally charged as a juvenile, but the Tooele County Attorney’s Office upgraded charges after reviewing the case.
 Prosecutors cited state law, explaining murder suspects 16 years and older are automatically charged as adults.
 He could face life in prison without the possibility of parole if convicted.